ucbepic/docetl/README.md

 - `model`: The language model to use, falls back to `default_model` if not specified.
 - `input`: Specifies the schema or keys to subselect from each item or value to pass into the prompt.
 If omitted, all keys from the input items will be used.
 - `pass_through`: Boolean flag.
 If true, keys (not on input) from the first item in the group will be passed through to the output.
 Default is false.
-- `commutative`: Boolean flag.
-If true, the reduce operation is commutative, meaning the order of operations doesn't matter.
+- `associative`: Boolean flag.
+If true, the reduce operation is associative, meaning the order of operations doesn't matter.
 This can enable further optimizations.
 Default is true.
 - `fold_prompt`: A prompt template for incremental folding.
 This enables processing of large groups in smaller batches.
 The template should access the current reduced values using `{{ output.field_name }}` and the new batch of values using `{{ inputs }}`.
 - `fold_batch_size`: The number of items to process in each fold operation when using incremental folding.
 - `merge_prompt`: A prompt template for merging the results of multiple fold operations.
 This is used when processing large groups in parallel.
 The template should access the list of intermediate results using `{{ outputs }}`.